Project Enra

-A reference of historical and heritage terms you'll encounter while exploring The Codex.
+A reference of historical terms and Enric concepts you'll encounter while exploring The Codex.

 A type of inn that served as a stopping point along major coaching routes, providing food, drink, lodging, and fresh horses for stagecoach travellers.
 These inns were spaced roughly 10-15 miles apart — the distance a team of horses could travel before needing to be changed.
 Many coaching inns still exist today as pubs or hotels, often retaining their historic character and large stable yards.